Dactyloidae: Feeding

 Anoles are opportunistic feeders, and may attempt to eat any attractive meal that is of the right size.
 They primarily feed on insects like flies, grasshoppers, crickets, caterpillars, moths, butterflies, beetles and ants, and arachnids like spiders.
-Several species will also eat small vertebrates such as mice, small birds (including nestlings), lizards (including other anole species and cannibalism of their own) and frogs.
-The slow-moving Cuban false chameleon anoles ("Chamaeleolis") are specialized snail-eaters, and a few semi-aquatic species like the Cuban stream anole may catch prey in water such as shrimp and fish.
+Several species will also eat small vertebrates such as mice, small birds (including nestlings), lizards (including other anole species and Cannibalism of their own) and frogs.
+The slow-moving Cuban false chameleon anoles ("Chamaeleolis") are specialized snail-eaters, and a few semi-aquatic species like the Cuban stream anole may catch prey in water such as shrimp and small fish.
 In some species the average prey-size varies with the individual anole's size, age and sex, with juvenile anoles eating the smallest prey, adult females taking intermediate-sized prey and adult males the largest prey.
 In other species there are no clear differences in the preferred prey size, regardless of an individual's size and sex.

 Hunting is done by sight, and they generally show a strong preference for moving prey over non-moving.
 Many will chase down or sneak up to a potential prey item, while others are sit-and-wait predators that pounce on prey when it gets close to the anole.
 Anoles have numerous small, sharp and pointed teeth that allow them to efficiently grab their prey.
 They are heterodonts with each tooth in the frontal half of the jaw having a single tip (unicuspid) and each in the rear half having three tips (tricuspid); one in the middle and a smaller behind and in front of it.
 Unusually, the Cuban false chameleon anoles have enlarged and blunt, molar-like teeth in the rear part of their jaw, allowing them to crush the shells of their snail prey.

 In addition to animal prey, many anole species will take plant material, notably fruits, flowers and nectar, and overall they are best described as omnivorous.
 Some fruit-eating species, like the knight anole, may function as seed dispersers.
 Anoles have been recorded drinking sweetened water from hummingbird feeders.
 Anoles are vulnerable to drying out and generally need access to water for drinking, like dew or rain on leaves, although some species are less susceptible to water loss than others and are able to live in relatively arid places.